glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 The `@provides` directive is an optimization hint specifying child fields that can be resolved locally at the given subgraph through a particular query path.
-This allows for a variation of overlapping field to improve data fetching.
+This allows for a variation of overlapping fields to improve data fetching.

 ### @external